ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 1. Provide a meaningful **Name** and **Description** for your experiment so you can easily identify the model after you deploy it.
 Avoid generic names, like `Tuning experiment`.
 1. Click **Create a tuning experiment**.
    The data upload page opens.
 1. Upload your tuning data in JSONL format.

-You can either drop your JSONL file into the drop area or click **Browse** or **Select from project** to find the file locally or pull it from an existing watsonx project.
+   You can either drop your JSONL file into the drop area or click **Browse** to find the file locally or **Select from project** to pull it from an existing watsonx project.

+1. Compare your data with the training data for the IBM base code model.

    After the file uploads, you can compare your data with the data for the IBM base code model data.
-This comparison helps you understand what modules from your data are not present in the base model data.
-Tuning your model on these modules improves the accuracy of code suggestions for these modules.
+This comparison shows you what modules from your data are not present in the base model data.
+Your model is tuned on these modules to improve the accuracy of code suggestions.

    * Click the eye icon by your JSONL file name to view your raw JSONL data.
    * Click the linked number of your **Ansible module count** to view metric details about your modules and samples.
 You can also see the differences and similarities between your experiment and the IBM base code model data.
    * Click the linked number of your **Unique Ansible modules count** to view the unique number of samples from your data.

-   All of this information helps you understand how effective your customization might be.
+   All of this information helps you understand how code suggestions might improve after the model is tuned.

 ## Tune your model
 {: #model-tune}